 Safety and Security

 Safety and security are two of the biggest components for mandating EFT payments to keep drivers safe.
 For starters, drivers are safer because they don’t have to carry large amounts of cash or checks throughout their delivery route.
-Secondly, EFT pay is also securely transmitted over the internet and encrypted, greatly reducing the risk of fraud and data theft.
+Secondly, EFT pay is also securely transmitted and encrypted over the internet, greatly reducing the risk of fraud and data theft.
 This added security protects not only the retailer but also the state.
 Unlike physical cash or checks, EFT payment cannot be damaged, lost, or stolen, providing peace of mind for all parties involved.
-EFT payments’ secure and reliable nature makes them a superior option for alcohol deliveries.
+The secure and reliable nature of EFT payments makes them a superior option for alcohol deliveries.

 Another benefit of EFT is increased flexibility.
 Retailers can set up automatic payments, reducing the need for manual intervention and allowing for more efficient payment processing.
 Additionally, EFT payments can be made from anywhere, at any time, reducing the need for time-consuming trips to the bank.